TY - UNPB

 AU - Nymark, Soile

-N2 - Investigation of nuclear lamina architecture relies on super–resolved microscopy.
-However, epitope accessibility, labeling density, and detection precision of individual molecules poses challenges within the molecularly crowded nucleus.
-We developed an iterative indirect immunofluorescence staining (IT–IF) approach combined with expansion microscopy (ExM) and structured illumination microscopy (SIM) improving super–resolution microscopy of subnuclear nanostructures like nuclear lamina.
-First, we prove that ExM is applicable in analyzing structurally highly compacted nuclear multiprotein complexes such as viral nucleocapsids.
-Second, we provide technical improvements to the ExM method, including 3D–printed gel casting equipment.
-Third, show that in comparison to conventional immunostaining, iterative labeling of intranuclear targets like nuclear lamina results in a higher signal-to-background –ratio (SBR) and mean fluorescence intensity and use structured illumination microscopy and ExM to critically point out that iterative immunostaining results in improved target labeling density, benefiting the structural analyses via ExM.
-Lastly, we develop a signal processing pipeline for noise estimation, denoising and deblurring in analysis of lamin network and provide this platform to the microscopy imaging research community.
-Our work reveals the potential of signal-resolved IT–IF in super-resolution imaging of lamin network organization —a prerequisite for studying intranuclear structural co-regulation of cell function and fate.
+N2 - Investigation of nuclear lamina architecture relies on super-resolved microscopy.
+However, epitope accessibility, labeling density, and detection precision of individual molecules pose challenges within the molecularly crowded nucleus.
+We developed iterative indirect immunofluorescence (IT-IF) staining approach combined with expansion microscopy (ExM) and structured illumination microscopy to improve super-resolution microscopy of subnuclear nanostructures like lamins.
+We prove that ExM is applicable in analyzing highly compacted nuclear multiprotein complexes such as viral capsids and provide technical improvements to ExM method including 3D-printed gel casting equipment.
+We show that in comparison to conventional immunostaining, IT-IF results in a higher signal-to-background -ratio and a mean fluorescence intensity by improving the labeling density.
+Moreover, we present a signal processing pipeline for noise estimation, denoising, and deblurring to aid in quantitative image analyses and provide this platform for the microscopy imaging community.
+Finally, we show the potential of signal-resolved IT-IF in quantitative super-resolution ExM imaging of nuclear lamina and reveal nanoscopic details of the lamin network organization - a prerequisite for studying intranuclear structural co-regulation of cell function and fate.

-AB - Investigation of nuclear lamina architecture relies on super–resolved microscopy.
-However, epitope accessibility, labeling density, and detection precision of individual molecules poses challenges within the molecularly crowded nucleus.
-We developed an iterative indirect immunofluorescence staining (IT–IF) approach combined with expansion microscopy (ExM) and structured illumination microscopy (SIM) improving super–resolution microscopy of subnuclear nanostructures like nuclear lamina.
-First, we prove that ExM is applicable in analyzing structurally highly compacted nuclear multiprotein complexes such as viral nucleocapsids.
-Second, we provide technical improvements to the ExM method, including 3D–printed gel casting equipment.
-Third, show that in comparison to conventional immunostaining, iterative labeling of intranuclear targets like nuclear lamina results in a higher signal-to-background –ratio (SBR) and mean fluorescence intensity and use structured illumination microscopy and ExM to critically point out that iterative immunostaining results in improved target labeling density, benefiting the structural analyses via ExM.
-Lastly, we develop a signal processing pipeline for noise estimation, denoising and deblurring in analysis of lamin network and provide this platform to the microscopy imaging research community.
-Our work reveals the potential of signal-resolved IT–IF in super-resolution imaging of lamin network organization —a prerequisite for studying intranuclear structural co-regulation of cell function and fate.
+AB - Investigation of nuclear lamina architecture relies on super-resolved microscopy.
+However, epitope accessibility, labeling density, and detection precision of individual molecules pose challenges within the molecularly crowded nucleus.
+We developed iterative indirect immunofluorescence (IT-IF) staining approach combined with expansion microscopy (ExM) and structured illumination microscopy to improve super-resolution microscopy of subnuclear nanostructures like lamins.
+We prove that ExM is applicable in analyzing highly compacted nuclear multiprotein complexes such as viral capsids and provide technical improvements to ExM method including 3D-printed gel casting equipment.
+We show that in comparison to conventional immunostaining, IT-IF results in a higher signal-to-background -ratio and a mean fluorescence intensity by improving the labeling density.
+Moreover, we present a signal processing pipeline for noise estimation, denoising, and deblurring to aid in quantitative image analyses and provide this platform for the microscopy imaging community.
+Finally, we show the potential of signal-resolved IT-IF in quantitative super-resolution ExM imaging of nuclear lamina and reveal nanoscopic details of the lamin network organization - a prerequisite for studying intranuclear structural co-regulation of cell function and fate.

 ER -